 It might be the well-stocked kitchens, the shelves of movies or the wheelchair-accessible showers that have drawn hundreds of thousands of military members, veterans and their families to Fisher Houses over the past three decades.
 But a better guess is it's the comfort and care they receive while there — and the fact that it's free — that really drives guests to want to stay there.

 Fisher Houses can be found on several military installations and near Department of Veterans Affairs hospitals around the world.
-While most civilians have heard of the Ronald McDonald House or St. Jude Children's Research Hospital — both of which house and support families of children receiving medical care at no cost — many people may not know that Fisher Houses offer that same sort of immense help to the military and veteran community.
+While most civilians have heard of [redacted] St. Jude Children's Research Hospital — both of which house and support families of children receiving medical care at no cost — many people may not know that Fisher Houses offer that same sort of immense help to the military and veteran community.

 Fisher Houses, built by a private foundation, are run by the Defense Department or VA, and they allow military members, veterans, their families and their confidants of any age to stay at no cost while their loved one receives treatment and/or rehabilitation.
 And there's no time limit on their stays, meaning people can room there for one night or several months.